 Central to our program procedures is going above and beyond compliance requirements.
 This means flagging any sensitivities within the proposed limits of disturbance (LOD) of our operations, plus a minimum of 100 feet beyond the LOD.
-If an environmentally sensitive receptor or cultural resource is identified within the proposed LOD, we try to avoid or minimize impacts by relocating site activity or developing a plan to protect the resource, including obtaining necessary environmental permits.
+If an environmentally sensitive receptor or cultural resource is identified within the proposed LOD, we avoid or minimize impacts by relocating site activity or developing a plan to protect the resource, including obtaining necessary environmental permits.

 We work closely with stakeholder groups, including landowners and federal, state and local governments, to coordinate site planning and protect any areas or species of concern.
 Our focus is to mitigate and minimize our environmental impact by redesigning, moving or adjusting the timing of construction activities.
 For example, in the Powder River Basin, we collaborate with the Wyoming Game and Fish Department and the Bureau of Land Management to protect migratory birds by avoiding or rescheduling operations to preserve their nesting/brooding cycles.

 Chesapeake is a founding member of the Douglas Core Area Restoration team which

 is comprised of partners working to advance collective knowledge of sage-grouse

 habitat conservation.
 During the past seven years, the team's focus has been

 developing projects to enhance sage-grouse seasonal habitat, restoring

 previously disturbed habitat and implementing projects that target local

 threats to sage-grouse in southeastern Wyoming.
 Through the leadership from